jaypal1046/videoUploadAdddownload/README.md

-# videoUploadAdddownload
+# videoUploadAdddownload  Switch the main branch to master branch
 create application that upload video to firebase and play that.
 Display thumbnail or video in flutter

-#Change the main branch to master branch